 Sandy Miller joined Institutional Venture Partners (IVP) in April 2006.
 He focuses on later-stage venture and growth equity investments in technology, Internet, and digital media companies.
-Sandy has more than 35 years of venture capital and technology investment banking experience and has served on over 25 public, private, and philanthropic boards.
-Sandy was recognized by Forbes Magazine as one of the top 100 venture capitalists in the world by his inclusion on all of the Forbes Midas Lists since 2007.
-He was also recognized by AlwaysOn as one of the top 100 venture capitalists by his inclusion in the AlwaysOn 2009 VC 100 List.
+Sandy has more than 35 years of venture capital and technology investment banking experience and has served on over 25 boards, including four public company boards.
+He has been personally involved in over 100 IPOs.
+Sandy is one of only nine venture capitalists to be included on all the Forbes Midas Lists since 2007 recognizing the top venture capitalists in the world.

-Sandy serves as a Board Member of the Cantor Art Center (Stanford University Art Museum) and the University of Virginia Art Museum.
-Sandy also serves on the Executive Committee of the Capital Campaign of the University of Virginia, where he was previously a College Trustee.
+Sandy serves as a Board Member of the Cantor Art Center (Stanford University Art Museum) and the Art Museum of the University of Virginia, where he was previously a College Trustee.
 He has also been a Trustee and Board Member of the Stanford Graduate School of Business, the Stanford Law School, the Asian Art Museum of San Francisco, the American Conservatory Theater, and Grace Episcopal Cathedral.

 Sandy earned a B.A. from the University of Virginia (Phi Beta Kappa) and an M.B.A. and J.D. from Stanford University.